What are recipient statuses in campaigns

 The system automatically marks the status as Bounced when the message couldn't be delivered to the recipient, and a bounce was detected.

 For recipients with the Bounced status, the sequence stops.
-You can switch them back to Active status, and the bounced email will be resent.
+You can switch them back to Active, but be aware that sending again to a bounced address may further hurt your deliverability if it bounces again.

 Snov.io automatically stops campaigns that reach the bounce rate threshold to protect your sender reputation.
 Learn more.